Christoslianos/AutomateDino1/README.md

 # AutomateDino1
-Create an autobot to automate the dino game. it work on my screen settings.
+Create an autobot to automate the dino game. it works with my screen settings.